Ambridge, Pennsylvania: History

 With the growth of the steel mills, Ambridge became a worldwide leader in steel production.
 The borough became known for bridge building, metal molding, and the manufacture of tubes (large iron pipes).
 During World War II, the American Bridge Company fabricated steel for the building of LSTs (Landing Ship Tanks).
 The steel was then sent by rail to the adjacent American Bridge naval shipyard in Leetsdale, Pennsylvania, where the LSTs were built.
-The area was also home to several other steel mills like Armco, the pipe mill which manufactured oil piping, and A.M.
-Byers, a major iron and tool fabricator.
+The area was also home to several other steel mills like Armco, the pipe mill which manufactured oil piping, and A. M. Byers, a major iron and tool fabricator.
 Eventually competition by foreign steel producers began to cause the share of the steel market for U.S. manufacturers to dwindle.
 With the shift of steel production overseas, the American Bridge Company ended operations in Ambridge in 1983.
 The legacy of American Bridge can be seen today in bridges around the world.

 The decline of both the steel industry and the town is chronicled in Rust Belt Boy by Ambridge native Paul Hertneky.

 With Ambridge now over 100 years old, revitalization is beginning to occur along Merchant Street in the Downtown Commercial District.
 Entrepreneurs and investors have begun to renovate the Victorian facades of the commercial storefronts.
 Antique shops are opening in the Historic District, which is also a National Historic Landmark, and a once industrial warehouse area is being converted to condominiums, shops, and parks.
 In 2007 Ambridge was designated as a Preserve America Community by the White House.
-Convenient to Pittsburgh along the Ohio River Boulevard and just across the Ohio River from the Pittsburgh Airport, Ambridge leaders hope it will benefit by its location and low cost of living.
+Convenient to Pittsburgh along the Ohio River Boulevard and just across the Ohio River from the Pittsburgh International Airport, Ambridge leaders hope it will benefit by its location and low cost of living.

 Geography

-Ambridge is located at 40°35′35″N 80°13′31″W (40.593167, -80.225200), along the Ohio River.
+Ambridge is located at 40°35′35″N 80°13′31″W (40.593167, −80.225200), along the Ohio River.

 According to the United States Census Bureau, the borough has a total area of 1.7 sqmi, of which 1.5 sqmi is land and 0.2 sqmi (12.87%) is water.